TimeDelta/auto-psych-nosology/README.md

 - $\sigma(\cdot)$ is the sigmoid function mapping logits to edge probabilities.

 This construction ensures identical edge likelihoods regardless of node ordering and independence from batch size or subgraph composition.
-Implementation-wise, the decoder consists of two shared MLPs with hidden width 128–256 and ReLU activations.
+The decoder creates relation-specific cluster affinities from a low-rank factorization: shared cluster bases (rank $k$) are combined with per-relation coefficients before being gated by a single hard-concrete mask shared across all relations.
-A relation embedding table provides $e_r$ for each edge type.
+The factored weights then flow through the Deep Sets projection described above, so parameter count and activation size scale with $\mathcal{O}(C \cdot k)$ rather than $\mathcal{O}(C^2)$ while the shared gate enforces consistent sparsity patterns.
 Because the entire function operates on latent vectors rather than adjacency statistics, the reconstruction loss remains strictly size-invariant.
-This Deep Sets–based architecture preserves efficiency and stability for contrastive training while providing sufficient capacity to model relation-specific nonlinearities and higher-order dependencies.
+This factorized Deep Sets architecture preserves efficiency and stability for contrastive training while providing sufficient capacity to model relation-specific nonlinearities and higher-order dependencies.

 #### Preventing Trivial / Degenerate Solutions
 Five primary forms of degenerate or trivial solutions are guarded against in this model: uniform embeddings, local collapse, global collapse, decoder memorization, and latent drift.